UIC-LIT/PATHWiSE/README.md

 4. Install the Open AI based Emotion and Comment Type classification system from here: https://github.com/UIC-LIT/misty-emot/ Update the origins value in the src/server/main.py file with the virtual host URL from Step 2.
 You may use "*" as value too for the staging/dev environemnt
 5. Update the SERVER_URL variable at the begining of the following files: assets/main.js and assets/main-working.js of this repositry.
 The value should match the server URL you get from Step 4.
 6. Update the misty_IP variable in assets/robot-play.js file with the appropriate robot IP
+7. That makes the system running with all dependencies.
+You may now open the teachers side of the editor from pathwi.se/index-working.htm or the other virtual host option from Step 2 if you choose so.
+Make annotations as you seem fit and save them.
+The student facing one fetches the latest data from your latest save.
+Please use the 'Cold nose article' for this simulation for now.
+Thanks